captain-mayhem/htmltads/README.md

-Since my goal is only to recompile htmltads as a 64-bit executable running on a Windows 11 PC with a modern compiler and a CMake buildsystem without changing the feature set of htmltads, this project falls under the porting TADS exception.
+Since my goal is only to recompile htmltads as a 64-bit executable running on a Windows 11 PC with a modern compiler and a CMake buildsystem without changing the feature set of htmltads, this project is supposed to fall under the porting TADS exception.